 Hence, the Lab is a place where teams of multi-disciplinary stakeholders – such as computer scientists, policy makers, psychologists, designers and hardware experts – can address existing hardware, software and other city sensing systems.

 Would you like to stay updated about the latest activities of the Responsible Sensing Lab?
-Subscribe to our newsletter.
+Subscribe to our newsletter in the footer of the page.

 At the Responsible Sensing Lab, we use the City’s values (TADA, Digital City Agenda) as our starting point.
 We explore what these values mean when applied to actual software, hardware, user-experience design and governance.